 The court made remarks on the first day of trial suggesting its outcome was certain before any testimony was heard.
 Law360 reported that the judge read newspapers during witness testimony.
 The court’s demeanor suggests provocation, a display of indicators of rigging to provoke further violations by the hotheaded defendant.
 Perhaps contempt of court during the contempt of court trial?
 Could Donziger be provoked into violating his way into lifelong limbo?
 Fighting words are exempt from Amendment I protection.
 O brave new world, that hath such jurists in it!
 We’ll never know.
 If provocation was committed, no response was obtained.

 After denying a jury trial, the court barred the public Zoom access as a pandemic tightly restricted court access.
 Ruling against a jury in a privately prosecuted trial removes the people from the case entirely.
-Keeping the public from even listening to the trial added to its unusually closed status.
-This creates a creeping feeling that Judge Preska would have sealed the record had the law allowed it.
+Keeping the public from even listening to the trial added to its unusually closed status, creating a creeping feeling that Judge Preska would have sealed the record had the law allowed it.

 Judge Preska cited 18 USC 321: District courts have original jurisdiction of all offenses against the laws of the United States.
 But the court cannot name a law of the United States that has been violated.
 Neither 18 USC 401 nor 18 USC 402 establishes any criminal offense.
 The judge cited two cases saying that the district court’s subject-matter jurisdiction depends on statutory or constitutional power.
 Great.
 Still no statute or clause forthcoming to grant subject-matter jurisdiction.